Me'am Lo'ez: History

 Me'Am Lo'ez marked one of the first major printings of Judaeo-Spanish text in the Ottoman Empire.
 Following the expulsion of Jews from Spain in 1492, many Sephardi Jews settled in the Ottoman Empire.
 These Jews bought with them their customs, culture and Judaeo-Spanish language.
 Hebrew remained the language of ritual, prayer and scholarship, but its comprehension by the Jewish masses had decreased.
 As time passed, many community leaders became concerned about the intellectual gap between the Jewish masses and their cultural leadership.
-This led several Jewish scholars to conclude that, in order to bring Judaism to the Jewish masses in the western Ottoman Empire, it should be done in their own language, Judaeo-Spanish, as educated men could read it, and it was in written in Hebrew script.
+This led several Jewish scholars to conclude that, in order to bring Judaism to the Jewish masses in the western Ottoman Empire, it should be done in their own language, Judaeo-Spanish, as educated men could read it, and it was written in Hebrew script.
 This major initiative was launched in 1730 with the printing of the first volume of Me'Am Lo'ez, which was to be a thorough commentary on the Bible in Judaeo-Spanish.
-The printing of Me'Am Lo'ez marked the emergence of large scale printing activity in Judaeo-Spanish in the western Ottoman Empire in general and in Istanbul in particular.
+The printing of Me'Am Lo'ez marked the emergence of large scale printing activity in Judaeo-Spanish in the western Ottoman Empire in general and in Constantinople in particular.

 Content

 In Rabbi Culi's time, many individuals in Turkey were not sufficiently fluent in the Hebrew language to study the Torah and its commentaries in the original.
 Rabbi Culi thus undertook the "colossal task" of writing a compendium of the major fields of Torah study.
-The commentary was to be user-friendly and was thus written in Judaeo-Spanish, the Jewish language spoken by the Sephardic Jews in Turkey.
+The commentary was to be user-friendly and was thus written in Judaeo-Spanish, the Jewish language spoken by the Sephardic Jews in Turkey, as most Sephardic Jews could no longer read Hebrew.
+The title of the work comes from the first line of Psalm 114, where "Me'am Lo'ez" means "strange language".

 The book was divided according to the weekly Torah portion (Parashat hashevua); Rabbi Culi explains each chapter in detail according to the Midrash and Talmud, as well as discussing the relevant Halacha as based on the Shulchan Aruch and Mishneh Torah.
 In his introduction Rabbi Culi personally guarantees that "everyone who reads the Me'am Loez every day will be able to answer in Heaven that he has learned the whole Torah, because all aspects of the Torah are covered on it".